Fragile X Syndrome

 Diagnosis and Tests

-Diagnosing fragile X syndrome requires DNA from blood, amniotic fluid or other tissues.
-Your healthcare provider will send the sample to a laboratory that will determine if your child has the FMR1 gene.
+Diagnosing fragile X syndrome requires a DNA sample from your child’s blood or other tissues.
+Your child’s healthcare provider will send the sample to a laboratory that will determine if your child has the FMR1 gene.

 If you’re pregnant and concerned that your child has fragile X syndrome, you can see a genetic counselor where you may undergo the following prenatal tests:

-At what age are kids usually diagnosed with fragile X syndrome?
+At what age is fragile X syndrome diagnosed?

 What questions might a healthcare provider ask to help diagnose fragile X syndrome?

-Before your healthcare provider or genetic counselor orders a test for fragile X syndrome, they may ask you the following questions:
+Before your child’s healthcare provider or a genetic counselor orders a test for fragile X syndrome, they may ask you the following questions:

 • What symptoms have you noticed in your child?